 Access and Availability

-Existing schools continue to offer French Immersion when there is enough interest (a minimum of 18 Grade 1 students).
+Existing schools continue to offer French immersion when there is enough enrolment.
 The decision to expand into other schools is made by the end of March for the following school year.
-We may consider offering the French Immersion program at any school if there is enough interest (a minimum of 36 Grade 1 students) and available space.
-Please note that these are just some of the factors staff consider when determining which schools will offer a French Immersion program.
+We consider many factors in expanding the French immersion program to other schools.
+The factors are listed in Adminstrative Procedure 1000 – French Immersion – Elementary.

 All students are encouraged to apply.
 We try to place as many students as possible.
 We must follow the Ministry of Education class size guidelines.
-If more students want French Immersion than spots available, waiting lists are created.
+If more students want French immersion than there are spots available, waiting lists are created.

 Applications

-Parents must decide to start their child on the French Immersion pathway in Grade 1.
-Tutoring will not provide your child with the required number of hours in French language instruction to ensure that they are at the same level as their peers by Grade 2.
+Students must start the French immersion program at the entry point (Grade 2 as of September 2025).
+Tutoring will not provide your child with the required number of hours in French language instruction to ensure that they are at the same level as their peers.

 You can visit our website: www.wrdsb.ca/french, call 519-570-0003 ext.
 4419 or email frenchprograms@wrdsb.ca.